 About the Program

-The 2-year 5-credit HCI program leads to a MA, a MASc, or a MCS, depending on the student’s disciplinary background.
+The HCI program is a 2 year research program which leads to a MA, a MASc, or a MCS, depending on the student’s disciplinary background.
 All students take the following three courses in the first year: software and user interface development; fundamentals of design and evaluation; and designing and developing interactive entertainment systems.
+It is composed of 2.5 credits in coursework plus a thesis which is worth 2.5 credits to make a 5.0 credit program.
+The HCI discipline aims to ensure that interactive computer systems make sense to people by delivering the information they need in the right format and the right modality (speech, text, graphics, animation) at the right time.